FerchusGames/JLPT-Migaku-Progress-Tracker/README.md

 - matplotlib: chart generation
 - pyperclip: clipboard support

-(both will be installed automatically if missing)
+Both will be installed automatically if missing.

 ## Notes